7 Reasons Why Spring is a Great Time for Skiing at Gore Mountain

 Longer Days Mean More Time to Ski

 Although March 20th is the official first day of spring, the start of Daylight Savings is when it feels like the season really kicks off.
-That additional hour of sunlight in the evenings allows you to spend more time skiing or snowboarding on the mountain.
+That additional hour of sunlight in the evenings allows you to spend more time skiing on the mountain.

 With the bright sun shining down, you don't have to worry about dim trails in the late afternoon cutting your visit short.
 Plus, the extra sunlight helps keep the snow soft longer into the day, so beginner skiers (and everyone else) can hit the slopes at their leisure.